DaKassian/CATS-Setup-Guide/Setup-Windows.md

 	gcc --version
 	make --version
 	bison --version
-	m4 --version
 	flex --version
 	git --version
 ```
-If any of these are missing, follow the next steps, otherwise proceed to [Step 1](#step-1-download-cats-from-github).
+If any of these are missing (is not recognized as command), follow the next steps, otherwise proceed to [Step 1](#step-1-download-cats-from-github).

 #### Step 0.1: Install the requirements